apache/trafficcontrol/docs/source/admin/quick_howto/federations.rst

 		:scale: 100%
 		:align: center

-Any requests made from a client that resolves to one of the federation resolvers will now be given a CNAME from Traffic Router.
+Any requests made from a client that resolves to one of the federation resolvers will now be given a :abbr:`CNAME (Canonical Name)` Record from Traffic Router.

 	.. code-block:: shell
 		:caption: Example DNS request (via ``dig``)